-if enabled, the window equally sizes the two header columns of entries and programming.
-Otherwise, the header column is sized in such a way that the longest text can be fully displayed f Reset working: it assigns the current working to the state that matches the insertion by direct selection from the working palette.
-This command does not impact, if the current working change option is locked.
+If enabled, the window equally sizes the two header columns of entries and programming.
+Otherwise, the header column is sized in such a way that the longest text can be fully displayed

-4 this selection corresponds to the setting Show always the start point in profile segments in Customize -> Environment -> Working edit.
+🝜 this selection corresponds to the setting Show always the start point in profile segments in Customize -> Environment -> Working edit

-\square it duplicates the current working and enters the duplicated working after the current one.
+11 it duplicates the current working and enters the duplicated working after the current one.
 If the current working is being entered or changed, it assigns the changes first and then copies them.
 This command is available if enabled in the TpaCAD configuration.
 This command does not impact, if the current working change option is locked.